laravel-workflow/laravel-workflow.github.io/blog/2025-02-07-automating-qa-with-playwright-and-laravel-workflow.md

 #### 5. Video Conversion with FFmpeg

 The Playwright recording is stored in WebM format, but we need an MP4 for wider compatibility.
-Laravel Workflow runs this process asynchronously.
+Workflow runs this process asynchronously.

 ```php
 namespace App\Workflows\Playwright;